Janet H. Van Cleave,

 Diploma of Nursing, 1983, St. Luke’s Hospital School of Nursing

 BA, 1976, Kansas State University

-Dr. Van Cleave’s career goal is to improve the care of patients with cancer in New York City.
-My program of research addresses the complexity of care required by this population as they transition across health care settings and providers.
-I am building on my current and previous work by conducting studies to identify intervention targets that will improve the value of care delivered to underserved, vulnerable patients at both the beginning and the end of the cancer disease trajectory.
+Dr. Van Cleave’s career goal is to improve the quality of care for patients with cancer.
+Her program of research addresses the complexity of care required by this population as they transition across health care settings and providers.
+She is conducting studies to identify interventions that will improve the quality of life and symptom management, from diagnosis to survivorship or end of life.

 Honors and Awards